 This post contains affiliate links.
 I may receive compensation if you buy something.
 Read my disclosure for more details.

-TLDR: 12 Best Programming Interview Books in 2021
+TLDR: 12 Best Programming Interview Books This Year

 💥 The Algorithm Design Manual by Steven S. Skeina